TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 ## What about val town though?

-Val town uses deno and cloudflare workers behind-the-scenes.
+Val town uses deno and r2 behind-the-scenes.
 But it provides a wrapper around them that is highly portable.
 It's a way of using these closed-off ecosystems in a way that doesn't lock you in.
 Because of this, I'm more than happy to pay for val town for higher rate limits, and more customisation.

 Their [recent changes](https://blog.val.town/blog/introducing-val-town-v3/) made val town even more portable, which I'm pleased about.